broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 1. Trains the filtering model.
 1. Extracts VCF files.

-The steps of the workflow, in addition to the tools used in each step, are described below.
+The steps of the workflow, in addition to the GATK tools used in each step, are described below.
+Custom tools are used throughout the workflow to read from and write to the BigQuery dataset.

 ### 1. Import sample GVCF files

 This step validates that sample GVCF files contain required annotations and loads samples into BigQuery tables.

 ### 2. Train the filtering model

 GATK tools used: [SplitIntervals](https://gatk.broadinstitute.org/hc/en-us/articles/5358914364699), [GatherVcfsCloud](https://gatk.broadinstitute.org/hc/en-us/articles/5358884598555), [VariantRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/5358906115227), [GatherTranches](https://gatk.broadinstitute.org/hc/en-us/articles/5358889613339)

 This step splits alternate alleles, calculates annotations to be used for filtering, and creates a filtering model using VQSR and annotations from a random subset of the input samples.
 SNPs are recalibrated using the annotations `AS_FS`, `AS_ReadPosRankSum`, `AS_MQRankSum`, `AS_QD`, and `AS_SOR`.
 Indels are recalibrated using the annotations `AS_FS`, `AS_ReadPosRankSum`, `AS_MQRankSum`, `AS_QD`, `AS_SOR`, and `AS_MQ`.

 ### 3. Extract VCF files